GSA-TTS/identity-site/content/_partners/our-services._en.md

     For this service level, users create an IAL1 account (email, password and MFA) and then go a step further to prove their identity.

-    Login.gov asks the user to provide the following: their state-issued identification card (ID), Social Security Number (SSN), current address, and optionally a phone number to confirm home address.
+    Login.gov asks the user to provide the following: their state-issued identification card (ID), Social Security number (SSN), current address, and optionally a phone number to confirm home address.
 Login.gov’s identity verification process does not currently conform to the IAL2 specification because it does not include biometric verification.
 multilingual_support: >-
     ### Multilingual support for your end-users